Tko to tamo pjeva?

 Tko to tamo pjeva? (lit.
-'Who's singin' over there?') is a Croatian television mystery music game show based on the South Korean programme I Can See Your Voice.
+'Who's singin' over there?') is a Croatian television mystery music game show based on the South Korean programme I Can See Your Voice, featuring its format where a guest artist and contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on Nova TV on 15 March 2024.